 Cooking has a sanitizing role because it eliminates bacteria from food.

-For oils, consider organic oils, first cold-pressed.
+For oils, consider organic oils that are first cold-pressed.